NathanMulbrook/PacketFuzz/docs/FRAMEWORK.md

 # PacketFuzz Framework Documentation

 The primary way to configure fuzzing is through campaing class definitions, those classes are then executed.
 The user adds all campaigns to a `CAMPAIGNS` list, this list is then read when you pass a file with campaigns in it to the CLI.
+The user adds a scapy packet wich is mutated and sent.
+Many advanced features expand on this simple functionality, including callbacks and dictionary management.

 ### Basic Campaign Structure